tanjera/screeps/to.do.md

 		- If burrower blocked from source, request blocking creep to swap spaces

 - Remote Mining
-	- Combine colony mining and remote mining under one mining tree in Memory?
 	- Creates a road from source to colony
-	- Calculating additional carriers assumes all carriers are carrier_AT body type...

 - Alliance
 	- Sites.Support, help an ally build

-- Code Standardization
-	?
-Change all "listRoute" in Memory objects to "route" e.g. colonize()

-- Memory Optimization
-	- Delete old remote mining data from Memory.rooms...
-Memory.rooms.rmName.mining-name

 - CPU Optimization
 	- Replace _.filter(room.find(list)) with room.find(list, {filter: ()})